 Persons with disabilities, accompanied by a partner if possible, should wait at the entrance to the nearest fire tower or exit, conditions permitting, until the main flow of people has passed.
 Fire towers are specifically designed to provide refuge from smoke and/or heat in a fire emergency.
 Individuals needing assistance should go into the fire tower and wait on the landing until help arrives.
 Tell a person leaving the building to communicate your location to Drexel Public Safety or emergency personnel.
 Provide assistance to persons with disabilities or anyone who may need assistance.

 Fire drills are conducted annually for all buildings and quarterly for residential buildings, per the Philadelphia Fire Code.
 Additional information about fire drills and evacuation procedures for residence halls is located in the Drexel University Student Handbook.
+Evacuation is required every time the fire alarm sounds, regardless of the cause.

 Know the locations of emergency exits, areas of refuge, fire towers and points of assembly.
 Emergency Procedures Bulletins are posted in Drexel buildings, near entrances or elevators.